ipleiria-ciic/data-augmentation-iiot/README.md

 ## Citation

+If you use any piece of the code available in this repository, please cite the following paper:

 ```bibtex
 @ARTICLE{melicias2023gpt,
   author={Melícias, Francisco S. and Ribeiro, Tiago F. R. and Rabadão, Carlos and Santos, Leonel and Costa, Rogério Luís De C.},